mikirov/zerotrustvault-docs/docs/overview.md

 ---

 ## Future Potential
-The protocol's design and use of RISC Zero zkVM open the door to additional features and integrations:
+The protocol's design and use of Noir zkVM open the door to additional features and integrations:
 - **Multi-party Escrow**
   Supports more than two parties, enabling complex multi-stakeholder agreements.